zlib-ng/minizip-ng/README.md

 + Requires #define HAVE_AES
 + Requires AES library files

-When zipping with password protection it will use AES 256-bit encryption.
+When zipping with a password it will always use AES 256-bit encryption.
-When unzipping it will use AES when necessary.
+When unzipping it will use AES decryption only if necessary.

 *I/O Buffering*